pschroeder89/homebridge-levoit-humidifiers/README.md

 2. Mode Change
     - Auto
     - Manual
+    - Off

 3. Sleep Mode Switch
    - This switches the device between Sleep Mode (On) and Manual Mode (Off)
    - Sleep Mode humidity threshold should be adjusted within the VeSync app.

+4. Night Light
+   - Supported on LV600S and Classic300s
+   - 4 brightness levels

+5. Display Toggle
+   - Toggle the display on/off

 ### TODOs